Indoqa/indoqa-react/README.md

 }
 ```

 To get hot-reloading working, the root reducer is not passed directly.
 Specify the disk location of the root reducer file in *reducerFilePath*.
-The *getReducers()* factory function actually interpretes this file is accepted instead.
+The *getReducers()* factory function should actually interprete this file and return the root reducer object.

 ## Example